AdrianDiLena/comp1236_groupProject/README.md

 # comp1236_groupProject

-Here’s the content formatted cleanly into Markdown (no bold headings):

----

 ## COMP1236 Group Project – Fall 2025

 Use Git Bash for this entire project.
 To achieve the required functionality, use only the programming constructs taught in class.